RokLenarcic/clj-rest-client/README.md

 - a symbol, name of function to be declared
 - an optional spec that is applied to conformed parameter list
 - an optional argument vector, defaults to `[]`, must contain alternating parameter names and parameter specs.
-The vector may contain symbol `&`, all argument specs following the symbol are added as kw-varargs on the generated function.
+The vector may contain symbol `&`, all argument specs following the symbol are added as kw-varargs on the generated function with provided specs wrapped in `nilable`.

 - an optional non-vector expression that evaluates to a map, defaults to `{}`, contains additional properties for returned request map, it can use parameters in definition